The characters of Super Robot Monkey Team Hyperforce Go!.

 - Evil Makeover: Her current appearance is the result of receiving Skeleton King's power.

 - Fangirl: For Skeleton King.
-She was delighted to receive his power.
+She was delighted to receive his power and revive him.

 - Fangs Are Evil